Lois Galgay Reckitt: Personal life

+Galgay Reckitt was married twice to men.
+During her second marriage, she realized she was lesbian and came out in 1976 while in her early thirties.
+She lived with her wife, Lyn Kjenstad Carter, in South Portland.
+Galgay Reckitt had two children and five grandchildren.

+Galgay Reckitt died from colon cancer on October 30, 2023, in South Portland, at the age of 78.
+After her death was announced, Governor Janet Mills and President of the State Senate Troy Jackson issued statements praising Galgay Reckitt.

 Awards and recognition

 Reckitt received the Outstanding Contribution to Law Enforcement award from the Maine Chiefs of Police Association in 1996, the Advocate for Justice Award from the Maine Judicial Branch in 2001, the John W. Ballou Distinguished Service Award from the Maine State Bar Association in 2005, and the Deborah Morton Award from the University of New England in 2013.
 She was inducted into the Maine Women's Hall of Fame in 1998.

-She is listed in Feminists Who Changed America, 1963–1975 and was named "Feminist of the Month – 2010" by the Veteran Feminists of America.
+Reckitt is listed in Feminists Who Changed America, 1963–1975 and was named "Feminist of the Month – 2010" by the Veteran Feminists of America.